English Grammar Tenses!

 - Why did he not wear new clothes?

-We use the past tenses Continuous for a past action that has not finished. if we want to talk about some past act that is completed while another is still going on, we use the past continuous for the longer unfinished action and the past simple for the shorter completed action.
+We use the past continuous tense for a past action that has not finished. if we want to talk about some past act that is completed while another is still going on, we use the past continuous for the longer unfinished action and the past simple for the shorter completed action.

 Certain verbs are not used in the past continuous form.
-They are the same verbs that have been discussed in the case of present continues to form some verbs of sense, feeling, and perception.
+They are the same verbs that have been discussed in the case of the present continuous to form some verbs of sense, feeling, and perception.

 Example: